Ultrafast Laser Driven Many-Body Dynamics and Kondo Coherence Collapse: Abstract

 \section{Abstract}

-Intense ultrafast laser-pulse driven solids have provided systematic insight into the dynamics of electrons in condensed matter systems, which opens up prospects for quantum control of solids and all-optical band structure reconstruction.
-However, the underlying many-body dynamics in strongly correlated or coupled systems, remains to be understood.
-Here we consider an ultrafast laser driven Kondo lattice model, in which conduction electrons are strongly coupled with magnetically local moments.
-The ultrafast laser field excites collective doublon-hole pairs and induces a transient melting of Kondo coherence phase, which is evidenced by the high-frequency photon emission.
-The theoretical insight is accessible with time- and angle-resolved photoemission spectroscopy and high-harmonic generation spectroscopy, and will stimulate the investigation of nonequilibrium dynamics and nonlinear phenomenon in heavy fermion systems.
+Ultrafast laser pulse has provided a systematic way to inspect the dynamics of electrons in condensed matter systems.
+In this paper, by means of time-dependent density matrix renormalization group, we study an ultrafast laser driven Kondo lattice model, in which conduction electrons are strongly coupled with magnetically local moments.
+The single-particle spectral function due to strong correlation effects and photon emission in the non-equilibrium states under laser driving are calculated.
+We find laser field excited collective doublon-hole pairs and an associated transient melting of Kondo coherence phase, signifying the collapse of Kondo energy gap.
+Moreover, we show that the photon emission, induced by a strong laser field, exhibits a different intensity characteristics than in the equilibrium Kondo insulator, which could be explained by the Kondo collapse and related suppression of both intra-band and inter-band contribution in Kondo melting liquid.
+These theoretical insight is accessible with time- and angle-resolved photoemission spectroscopy and high-harmonic generation spectroscopy, and will stimulate the investigation of nonequilibrium dynamics and nonlinear phenomenon in heavy fermion systems.